 According to its Fifth National Communication (2009) Belarus had implemented all available, relatively low-cost measures for the reduction of GHG emissions at that point in time.
 It is envisaged that revenue from sales of surplus AAUs from the first commitment period will provide the resources for further investment in mitigation efforts.

 The fuel and energy sectors show the highest potential for emissions reductions due to the high energy intensity (energy consumption per unit of GDP) in the country.
 It is therefore in these sectors that the effect of implemented policies to reduce emissions is mostly seen.
 Industrial and energetic objects are out-dated so there is a potential for GHG cuts through modernization and through a trend toward the growth in use of renewable energy resources

 A National Program aimed at ensuring control of emissions growth, and developing measures for emitting industries is an important step Belarus has taken in solving the problem of climate change.
+Main policies included in the current trend projections are highlighted in Table 5.
 The main policies also contain a small number of activities that were included in the current trend projection calculations but were then not implemented in the country.

 Since the last National Communication, and thus the last available projections, a number of policies were implemented.
 We have not yet been able to assess and quantify these new policies for inclusion in the current trend pathway.